-The Applicant will identify key CTE individuals, programs and activities that will have a significant role in meeting or exceeding the 2013-2014 target.
+The Applicant shall identify key CTE individuals, programs, and activities that will play a significant role in meeting or exceeding the 2014-2015 target for each core indicator.
 An Applicant that has failed to meet the target for a core indicator in each of the last three years shall identify a minimum of three programs or activities.